Curriculum Vision

 Computer Science

 By the end of KS4, pupils will be capable of applying their analytic, problem-solving and computational thinking skills to enable them to provide responses to examination questions and through practical means when programming.
-Pupils will acquire technical language that will help them to understand how a computer works in terms of how the data goes in and out of the computer and how it is processed.
+Pupils will acquire technical language that will help them understand how a computer works in terms of how the data goes in and out of the computer and how it is processed.
 What pupils learn during KS3 and KS4 will prepare them and give them the confidence to engage effectively with computer science, both professionally and personally, if they wish.

 IT

 By the end of KS4, pupils’ creativity will be stimulated by IT where they will be able to analyse and evaluate different computing devices, programs and applications to help inform their design decisions when creating their own, based on a scenario provided to them.
 They will also be able to answer questions related to these topics to show their understanding of how Information Technology is used by different demographics in different situations.
-What pupils learn at KS3 and KS4 will prepare them and give them the confidence to engage effectively with Information Technology, both professionally and personally, if they wish.
+What pupils learn at KS3 and KS4 will prepare them and give them the confidence to engage effectively with Digital Information Technology, both professionally and personally, if they wish.

 Curriculum Journey